-• Suppose that GroupHash $\mathbb{J}^{(r)}$ (restricted to inputs for which it does not return $\perp$ ) is modelled as a random oracle from diversifiers to points of order $r{\mathbb{J}}$ on the Jubjub curve.
+• Suppose that GroupHash $J^{(r)}$ (restricted to inputs for which it does not return $\bot$ ) is modelled as a random oracle from diversifiers to points of order $r{J}$ on the Jubjub curve.
 In this model, Unlinkability of DiversifyHashSapling holds under the Decisional Diffie-Hellman assumption on the prime-order subgroup of the Jubjub curve.

 To prove this, consider the ElGamal encryption scheme [ElGamal1985] on this prime-order subgroup, restricted to encrypting plaintexts encoded as the group identity $\mathcal{O}{\mathbb{J}}$ .
 (ElGamal was originally defined for $\mathbb{F}p^$ but works in any prime-order group.)
-ElGamal public keys then have the same form as diversified payment but works in any prime-order group.)
 ElGamal public keys then have the same form as diversified payment addresses.
-If we make the assumption above on GroupHashJ(r)\, then generating a new diversified payment address from a given address pk, gives the same distribution of $(g'd, pk'd)$ pairs as the distribution of ElGamal ciphertexts obtained by encrypting $\mathcal{O}J$ under pk.
+If we make the assumption above on GroupHashJ(r)\, then generating a new diversified payment address from a given address pk, gives the same distribution of $(g'{d}, pk'{d})$ pairs as the distribution of ElGamal ciphertexts obtained by encrypting $\mathcal{O}{J}$ under pk.
 TODO: check whether this is justified.
 Then, the definition of key privacy (IK-CPA as defined in [BBDP2001, Definition 1]) for ElGamal corresponds to the definition of Unlinkability for DiversifyHashSapling.
 (IK-CCA corresponds to the potentially stronger requirement that DiversifyHashSapling remains Unlinkable when given Diffie-Hellman key agreement oracles for each of the candidate diversified payment addresses.)
 So if ElGamal is key-private, then DiversifyHashSapling is Unlinkable under the same conditions.
 [BBDP2001, Appendix A] gives a security proof for key privacy (both IK-CPA and IK-CCA) of ElGamal under the Decisional Diffie-Hellman assumption on the relevant group.
 (In fact the proof needed is the "small modification" described in the last paragraph in which the generator is chosen at random for each key.)